shenguojun/blog/content/page/about.md

 comments: false
 ---

-I'm Lawrence(申国骏), from south China and now a senior software engineer in Netease Youdao.
+I'm Lawrence(申国骏), from south China and now a senior software engineer and tech lead in Netease Youdao.

 Experienced in Android, J2EE and Web development, have solid knowledge in Java / Kotin and JavaScript.
 Compatible team player through the whole project cycle as analysis, program design, testing and implementation.